shkrwnd/Computational-Physics/README.md

 # Computational-Physics
 Simulation on Ising Model

-create mylog folder for dumping data insame directory
+create 'mylog' folder for dumping data in  same directory